 When are kids ready for adult seatbelts?

-Seatbelts are designed to keep people secure in the event of an accident, while not causing further damage.
+Seatbelts are designed for safety in the event of an accident, while not causing further damage.
 This means it’s very important how the seatbelt fits the person, as it can only do its job when used correctly.
 When used properly on an individual of average build (145cm and taller), seatbelts are secured over the strongest parts of the body that can withstand impact, protecting vital organs.
-If the individual isn’t the right height the lap-sash belt runs across the neck and abdomen, which can cause damage to those vulnerable areas in an accident.
+If the individual isn’t the right height, the lap-sash belt runs across the neck and abdomen, which can cause damage to those vulnerable areas in an accident.

 The SA government provides this checklist to determine whether your child is ready for an adult seatbelt (and thus the front seat):

-- Can the child sit with their back against the vehicle seat back?
+- Can the child sit with their back against the vehicle seat?

 - Do the child’s knees bend in front of the edge of the seat?

 - Does the sash belt sit across the middle of the shoulder?